Moshe Katsav: Conviction

 In May 2011, Supreme Court Justice Yoram Danziger granted Katsav's motion to delay his entrance to prison until the Supreme Court heard his appeal.
-Deliberations on the appeal began on 7 August 2011, and were conducted by a three-judge panel consisting of Justices Edna Arbel, Miriam Naor, and Salim Joubran.
-Katsav's attorney suggested that his client actually was sexually involved with one of the alleged victims, but that no rape occurred.
+Deliberations on the appeal began on 7 August 2011 and were conducted by a three-judge panel consisting of Justices Edna Arbel, Miriam Naor, and Salim Joubran.
+Katsav's attorney suggested that his client was sexually involved with one of the alleged victims, but no rape occurred.
 He also suggested that the plaintiffs' testimonies were filled with contradictions.
 When deliberations resumed on 10 August, Katsav's attorney suggested that his client's actions did not constitute anything beyond "an ordinary hug".
 Deliberations on the appeal adjourned on 11 August.
 The court delivered its opinion on 10 November, unanimously upholding Katsav's conviction and sentence.
 The three-judge panel stated that they refrained from assessing the truth of the statements made by the accusers and otherwise rejected possibly exculpatory evidence.
 Justice Salim Joubran stated that Katsav "fell from the loftiest heights to the deepest depths.
 Such a senior official should be a role model to his subordinates.
 Every woman has a right to her own body.
 A right to dignity.
 A right to freedom.
 No one has the liberty to take any of those from her".
 Katsav was given until 7 December to put his affairs in order.